rmount96/lab-bugfix-express-site/README.md

 # Bugs

 - [X] All pages show "Page not found"
+  - moved 'catch all' to the bottom
 - [X] `/hello` route causes an error
+  - Fixed typo: req.send needed to send a response instead
 - [X] `/hello/world` shows text "Hello, {whom}!" instead of "Hello, world!"
+  - Added missing '$' for interpolation

 # For the more curious